|Autumn Color on the walkways|

-At the end of the entryway, stands this piano, said to play all on its own, without the benefit of anyone actually setting fingers to keys.
-Of course as with any well behaved haunted instrument, it ceases to play the second anyone attempts to enter the room.
+At the end of the entryway, stands this piano, said to play all on its own, without the benefit of anyone - alive - actually setting fingers to keys.
+Of course as with any well behaved haunted instrument, it ceases to play the second anyone enters the room.
 Good piano.
 Here's a piano biscuit.

-Below is the famous photo we were shown.
+Our guide showed us the infamous photo.
 The inset to the left shows a close up of the alleged, transparent Chloe.
-National freakn' Geographic photographers examined the photo and negative and said they could not find any trickery in the photo.
+Professional National Geographic photographers examined the photo and negative and said they could not find any trickery in the photo.
 They also pointed out that over the porch on the right, there appear to be two small children crouching.
 You know... ghost children.